magic-research/piecewise-rectified-flow/README.md

 ## Introduction

 Rectified Flow is a promising way for accelerating pre-trained diffusion models.
 However, the generation quality of prior fast flow-based models on Stable Diffusion (such as [InstaFlow](https://github.com/gnobitab/InstaFlow)) is unsatisfactory.
-In this work, we adopt several improvements to the original reflow pipeline to significantly boost the performance of flow-based fast SD.
+In this work, we did several improvements to the original reflow pipeline to significantly boost the performance of flow-based fast SD.
 Our new model learns a piecewise linear probability flow which can efficiently generate **high-quality** images in just **4 steps**, termed **piecewise rectified flow (PeRFlow)**.
 Moreover, we found the difference of model weights, ${\Delta}W = W_{\text{PeRFlow}} - W_{\text{SD}}$, can be used as a plug-and-play accelerator module on a wide-range of SD-based models.